Birthday girl Sindhu, Prannoy enter quarterfinals of Indonesia Open

 World no 3 Sindhu, who had reached the semifinals at Malaysia Open last week, didn't break much sweat as she defeated Ohori, ranked 17th, 21-17 21-14 in a 36-minute women's singles match.
 This is Sindhu's fifth win over the Japanese in as many meetings.

 Prannoy then recovered from an opening game loss to outwit Wang 21-23 21-15 21-13 in an entertaining men's singles contest that lasted an hour here.
-He will meet third seed and All England champion Shi Yuqi of China tomorrow.
+He is likely to meet third seed and All England champion Shi Yuqi of China.

-However, Olympic medallist Saina Nehwal couldn't get past fifth seed Chen Yufei, losing 18-21 15-21 to the world no 5 Chinese in a 40-minute contest.
-Interestingly, Saina had defeated Chen at the same venue during the Indonesia Masters early in the year.

-Sameer Verma, who had won the Swiss Open this year, also failed to put much of a fight against world no 1 Viktor Axelsen, going down 15-21 14-21 to the reigning World Champion from Denmark.

-Earlier, Prannoy had made good recovery after world no 17 Wang opened up a 14-10 lead in the opening game.
-The Indian narrowed the deficit down to 13-14 with the help of two good-looking smashes and a quick return to serve.
+In the opening game, world no 17 Wang opened up a 14-10 lead but Prannoy soon narrowed it down to 13-14 with the help of two good-looking smashes and a quick return to serve.

 Wang again curved out a 17-14 advantage with a cross court smash.
 Prannoy gained two more points at the net and clawed back at 19-19 after Wang went out.
 Another precise return at the back line handed him a game point but he squandered it.